Disclaimer: This site uses affiliate links. Learn More.

 Although it does not tell you what bats are decertified, the WSU site tells you what bats may have been initially certified.

 However, throughout the year, governing bodies randomly test bats.
 Picture it much like random drug testing at the Olympics.
-These governing bodies can buy the bats directly on the shelf or take them from tournaments directly.
+These governing bodies can buy the bats directly on the shelf or take them from tournaments now.
 They are sent to the lab and then tested.

 If a bat does not pass, it is removed from play and becomes “decertified.”